GrahamCobb/extents-lists/README.md

 	extents-list -s /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o
 ```

-* To create an extent list referring to the extents which would be removed in the example above
+* To create an extent list referring to the extents which would actually be removed in the example above
 requires generating the extent list for the files/directories being removed and
 subtracting the extents for the remaining files (generated above) from it:
 ```